Contact Jim by email:

 GPR is an electromagnetic device for imaging the shallow subsurface in the form of profiles representing changes in reflection amplitude that correlate with subsurface objects.
 Jim has successfully used it on hundreds of projects to search for Underground Storage Tanks (USTs), foundations, utilities, voids, asphalt delamination, conduits, stress cables, and archaeological features.

-The 400 MHz antenna is mounted in the cart shown to the left.
+The photo shows the 400 MHz antenna mounted in the cart.
 High frequencies allow high resolution but limited penetration, while low frequencies allow greater penetration at the expense of resolution.

 Electromagnetics can be used to search for buried metal or variations in ground conductivity.
 Typical devices include the Geonics EM31, EM34, and EM61.
 Jim has used these devices on dozens of engineering and environmental investigations, including Unexploded Ordnance (UXO) investigations (primarily for the US Army Corps of Engineers), karst bedrock investigations, and utility mapping.

-Jim is operating the EM31 integrated with RTK GPS to the right.
+Jim is operating the EM31 integrated with RTK GPS in the photo.

 Magnetics is similar to Electromagnetics.
 Although magnetometers only detect ferrous metal, depth of investigation is typically somewhat greater.
 Devices include the Geometrics G-856 and G-858 magnetometers.
 Jim has used these devices on dozens of engineering and environmental investigations, including Unexploded Ordnance (UXO) investigations, UST searches, and archaeological sites.
 Jim has also used G-882 magnetometers (both single-sensor and transverse gradiometer) in the shallow marine environment at four sites to search for offshore UXO.

-To the left, Jim is operating the G-858 in gradiometer configuration.
+Jim is operating the G-858 in gradiometer configuration in the photo.

 Seismic Refraction is a technique by which compressional sound waves (P-waves) are produced and recorded by a seismograph by use of an array of vibration sensors called geophones.
 Results are processed into profiles showing variations in P-wave velocity versus depth.
 Jim has performed hundreds of seismic refraction investigations for a variety of private clients as well as Maryland State Highway Administration (SHA).
 Applications include rippability studies, mapping depth to bedrock, and searching for voids.

-The diagram to the right shows a line of geophones set up on the ground surface, with the bedrock below an overburden layer.
+The diagram shows a line of geophones set up on the ground surface, with the bedrock below an overburden layer.

 In certain situations, it can be useful to combine seismic refraction with electrical resistivity.